Apple Cinnamon Martini (It)

 Part I of the #ASD13DaysofHorror Instagram Challenge

-If you’re a horror fan and somebody says “clowns”, I guarantee the first one you think of is Pennywise the Dancing Clown from Stephen King’s It.
-Let’s be real, King has arguably created the most notorious scary clown to date.
-Between his (and I use the pronoun loosely) yellow fangs, ability to transform into your worst fear, and tendency to hide in gutters, Pennywise easily holds a place in the nightmares of adults and children alike.
+If you're a horror fan and somebody says "clowns," I guarantee the first one you think of is Pennywise from Stephen King's It.
+Let's be real, King has arguably created the most notorious scary clown to date.
+Between his yellow fangs, ability to transform into your worst fear, and tendency to hide in gutters, Pennywise easily holds a place in the nightmares of adults and children alike.
 I know many people have confided in me that their fear of clowns developed after glimpsing Pennywise in the television miniseries as a kid.

-It is one of King’s most popular stories thanks to its film adaptations.
-The novel was first published in 1986 and follows a group of kids (and later as adults) as they fight off “it”, an alien creature that has invaded Derry, Maine’s sewer system.
-What they soon realize is the creature feeds off fear and can transform into an individual’s worst nightmare.
+It is one of King's most popular stories thanks to the film adaptations.
+The novel was first published in 1986 and follows a group of kids (and later as adults) as they fight off "it," an alien creature that has invaded Derry's sewer system.
+They soon realize that the creature feeds off fear and can transform into an individual's worst nightmare.
 In 1990, It was adapted into a television miniseries starring Tim Curry as Pennywise.
-More recently, It (Part I) was released in 2017.
+More recently, It (Chapter One) was released in 2017.

 So, why a clown?
-Originally “it” was going to be a troll.
-However, King once said in an interview that when writing the novel he wanted the creature to represent something that children hated and feared the most.
-The first thing that popped into his head: clowns.
-Although, clowns don’t bother me I know many people can’t stand them.
+Originally "it" was going to be a troll.
+However, King once said in an interview that he wanted the creature to represent something that children hated and feared the most—clowns.
 How ironic is it that we often see them at birthday parties?
-The parents who hire innocent clowns to entertain their children may actually be traumatizing them.
-Who knows, maybe one of them will grow up to write the next great killer clown novel!
+The parents who hire these innocent entertainers for their children may actually be traumatizing them.
+Who knows, maybe one of them will grow up to write the next great killer clown novel.

 “And a balloon?
 I’ve got red and green and yellow and blue…”